OjeWilliams/PGEXERCISES/codes/StringOperations.md

 \
 6.You'd like to produce a count of how many members you have whose surname starts with each letter of the alphabet.
 Sort by the letter, and don't worry about printing out a letter if the count is 0.
 ```
+-- First Attempt
+SELECT SUBSTR(surname,1,1) AS letter, COUNT(*) FROM cd.members
+GROUP BY letter
+ORDER BY letter ;

+--
 ```
 \
 7.How can you produce a list of facilities, with each labelled as 'cheap' or 'expensive' depending on if their monthly maintenance cost is more than $100?
 Return the name and monthly maintenance of the facilities in question.